Resigned Epic board member answers questions about new 'whistleblower' allegations against school

 “I wanted to do what I could do to prevent it from continuing.
 And I would never have put myself through this if there had not been real evidence to back it up,” Stehno said.

-In mid-November, Epic announced that it was conducting a “reduction in force” after losing 60% of the new students driven there during the COVID-19 pandemic.
+In mid-November, Epic announced that it was conducting a “reduction in force” after losing 60% of the new students who enrolled there during the COVID-19 pandemic.

 She noted that among the employees terminated on Nov.
 12 were Epic’s entire internal auditing team, which she said had raised red flags to Campbell, Banfield and a deputy superintendent in charge of human relations about unauthorized administrative bonuses.